harsh22201/ReadIt/README.md

 7. Seller Interaction with customers:
    - Booksellers should be able to register and provide details about their books for sale.
    - Sellers can
-   - The system should facilitate communication between the bookstore and vendors.
+   - The system shoSell and Buy Old Booksuld facilitate communication between the bookstore and vendors.

+9.Sell and Buy Old Books:
+   - Explore a wide range of old books listed by sellers from various genres, ensuring a diverse selection for book enthusiasts , that too at a minimal cost.
+   - Engage in negotiations with sellers and make offers on old books.
+Our platform facilitates friendly communication between buyers and sellers to ensure a satisfactory deal for both parties.
+Trade independently without external interference.
+   - Be a part of our active community of book lovers.
+Participate in forums, discussions, and events centered around the joy of reading and book trading.

 8. Reviews and Ratings:
     - Allow customers to leave reviews and ratings for books.